DreamPRM-1.5: Unlocking the Potential of Each Instance for Multimodal Process Reward Model Training: Implementation Details

 For the lower-level optimization, we perform one inner gradient step per outer update (\emph{unroll steps} = 1), using the AdamW optimizer~\citep{loshchilov2019decoupledweightdecayregularization} with a learning rate of $5\times10^{-5}$ and weight decay of $10^{-2}$.

 For the upper-level optimization, we also adopt AdamW.
 In the Instance Table setting, we use a learning rate of $5\times10^{-3}$ with weight decay $10^{-3}$; in the Instance Net setting, we use a learning rate of $5\times10^{-4}$ with weight decay $10^{-3}$, and set the hidden dimension of the network to 10.
+The weight range of Instance Table and Instance Net is set to $[0,2]$.

 Both levels employ a cosine learning rate schedule with linear warm-up, where the warm-up phase corresponds to 5\% of the total training steps.
-Overall, DreamPRM-1.5 is fine-tuned for 100{,}000 iterations.
-The framework is implemented using Betty~\citep{choe2023betty}, and full training requires approximately 72 hours on a single NVIDIA A100 GPU.
+Overall, DreamPRM-1.5 is fine-tuned for 150{,}000 iterations.
+The framework is implemented using Betty~\citep{choe2023betty}, and full training requires approximately 72 hours on a single 80GB NVIDIA A100 GPU.